Check out these top CPU options.

 If you’re shopping for a new CPU for your gaming PC, in this guide, we’ve listed a handful of the best options currently available.

-The list is leaning heavily towards AMD at the moment, especially with the emergence of their new 3D V-Cache processors and the disappointing launch of Intel’s 14th Generation CPUs.
+The list is leaning heavily towards AMD at the moment, especially with how well their 3D V-Cache processors perform and how disappointing the gaming performance has been for Intel’s Core Ultra CPUs.

 Watch: What to Look for in A CPU